 I took a breath and tried to force the thought of a slip—and its grisly consequences—out of my mind.
 With an iron grip on both my ice pick and nerves, I settled into the kick-and-swing rhythm of foot and axe placement.
 Soon, the snow began to soften, allowing me to swap the awkward crampons for skis.
 The steeply pitched slope was suddenly more playground than a gateway to the abyss.

+The knee-deep powder, protected from the wind by the couloir, relinquished its gravity-defying grip on the mountainside, sloughing off in sheets as we sped past.
+Great wafting clouds of it, displaced by Ben, hung in the air, enveloping me as I hurtled down the slope.
+It was freeride heaven.
+As we headed for the exit onto Glacier des Bossons, the cloud inversion wiped out most visibility, leaving us to negotiate the tight paths between crevasses nearly blind.
+I barely noticed, still in ecstasies over the flawless descent.
+Given my distraction, it was probably for the best that by the time we hit zero visibility, we were trudging along a relatively safe path, skinning in contented silence.
 I'm sure my Dad prefers not to think about me running out of rope on a sheer, icy slope, and perhaps it's best if he doesn't remember the Glen Plake footage his son has been aspiring toward for most of his life.
 What I hope he does remember, with fondness and a little pride, is that it all began in a caravan nearly 30 years ago, in a violent Scottish storm.